RobinTTY/LearningCollection/website/docs/Web/React/Advanced Concepts/Fragments, Portals, Refs.md

 ### Creating Refs

-Refs are created using `React.createRef()` and attached to React elements via the `ref` attribute.
+Refs are created either using `React.createRef()` and attached to React elements via the `ref` attribute or by using the `useRef` hook.
 Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the component.

 ```jsx
 const AddUser = (props) => {